JordiIctech/USPopulationAnalysisP3/README.md

 ## US Population Analysis P3
-- ETL and analysis done on databse obtained for the 2000, 2010 and 2020 US Census
+- ETL and analysis done on databse obtained from the 2000, 2010 and 2020 US Census

 ### Technologies:
 - Spark